jononovo/pyKids2510/docs/LESSON_AUTHORING_GUIDE.md

 - [ ] Map layout is valid JSON arrays
 - [ ] startPos and goalPos are on walkable tiles
 - [ ] Collectible positions are on walkable tiles
+- [ ] Element/transform positions are on walkable tiles
+- [ ] Trigger objects use double-quoted keys (valid JSON)
 - [ ] Starter code includes `import player`
 - [ ] Solution code actually solves the level